Argx2121/Sega_NN_tools/README.md

 #### Phantasy Star Universe
 - The importer will only read models if the file starts with "NXOB".
 - Some model files may start with a different name which won't be read.

+### Zno

+#### Sonic 4 Episode 1
+- Files have to be extracted from AMBs before they can be used.
+- An extractor for that is included for convenience - you may have to run it multiple times as often there are AMBs stored in AMB files.
+Other external extractors can be used.
+- Batch import doesn't use the file extension to determine if it should be read - Unnamed AMB files can be models.